Gyrokinetic Simulations Compared with Magnetic Fluctuations Diagnosed with a Faraday-Effect Radial Interferometer-Polarimeter in the DIII-D pedestal: Gyrokinetic Simulations

 A set of local nonlinear simulations has been conducted at the location where the growth rate of MTM maximized --- $\rho_{tor}=0.98$.
 Nonlinear simulations in the pedestal are very challenging due to strongly shaped flux surfaces, proximity to MHD limits, and extreme gradients.
 As will be seen, these simulations do make some clear connections with experimental observations.
 However, they also have certain limitations.
 Most notably, following an intermediate time period with saturated heat fluxes, the simulations transition to a period of runaway growth toward unrealistic transport levels.
 Despite these limitations, we have decided to present these simulations in order to (1) inform the community regarding numerical issues in this challenging parameter regime, and (2) analyze the intermediate saturation phase in comparison with experimental observations.
 The long-time runaway is the consequence of low-$k_y$ modes that grow without bound.
 It is our tentative conclusion that the intermediate saturation phase is at least qualitatively meaningful and that global effects are critical for stabilizing these low-n modes---i.e. global simulations would constrain the low-$k_y$ fluctuations to radial scales consistent with the width of the pedestal and the width of the driving range of the modes.
 Global simulations exploring these effects are currently under investigation and will be published elsewhere.

 The simulations have $k_y\rho_s$ ranging from 0 to 0.72.
 Simulations employ the three dynamic particle species (electron, deuterium, and carbon).
 They are based on the nominal equilibrium profile, and a profile with 120\% of the electron temperature gradient at the pedestal.
-The increase of the electron temperature gradient is intended to increase the transport level of MTM using profile variation within the experimental uncertainty, as MTM is driven by electron temperature gradient.
+The increase of the electron temperature gradient is intended to increase the transport level of MTM using profile variation within the experimental uncertainty, as MTM is driven by the electron temperature gradient.

+These simulations do not include background $E \times B$ shear since it stabilized the MTM turbulence when the shear is at significant levels.
+We justify neglecting $E \times B$ shear by noting that there is a zero in the $E \times B$ shear rate in the middle of the pedestal at $\rho_{tor} \sim 0.983$, which is quite close to the flux surface at which we carry out our simulations $\rho_{tor} = 0.98$.
+The $E\times B$ shear rate is highly uncertain as it is effectively the second derivative of impurity (carbon) pedestal profiles.
+Based on the $E \times B$ shear profile, we expect anything between $\gamma_{ExB}(c_s/a) \sim 0-1$ is plausible within experimental uncertainties at $\rho_{tor}=0.98$.
+Since the MTM is a rather localized fluctuation, it can comfortably live in this region of low $E \times B$ shear.

 Fig.~\ref{fig:time_trace} shows time traces of heat fluxes for two simulations: one with the nominal electron temperature gradient and another with a 20\% increase in an electron temperature gradient.
-The simulation with the nominal profile produces electromagnetic electron heat transport $Q_{EM}=1.67\pm0.21MW$, electrostatic electron heat transport $Q_{ES}=0.48\pm0.11MW$, in total produces $Q_{e}=2.15\pm0.32MW$.
-The simulation with the 20\% increase in electron temperature gradient produces electromagnetic electron heat transport $Q_{EM}=2.34\pm0.27MW$, electrostatic electron heat transport $Q_{ES}=1.65\pm0.35MW$, in total produces $Q_{e}=3.99\pm0.63MW$.
+The simulation with the nominal profile produces electromagnetic electron heat transport $Q_{EM} S=1.67\pm0.21MW$, electrostatic electron heat transport $Q_{ES} S=0.48\pm0.11MW$, in total produces $Q_{e} S=2.15\pm0.32MW$.
+Where $S$ is the area of the flux surface for the calculation of the transport based on the flux.
+The simulation with the 20\% increase in electron temperature gradient produces electromagnetic electron heat transport $Q_{EM} S=2.34\pm0.27MW$, electrostatic electron heat transport $Q_{ES} S=1.65\pm0.35MW$, in total produces $Q_{e} S=3.99\pm0.63MW$.
 As can be seen in Fig.~\ref{fig:time_trace}, the electromagnetic component of the transport saturates for a considerable length of time before the electrostatic component grows uncontrollably with the nonphysical transport level (just beyond the plot range).